NVlabs/f-RAG/README.md

 ```

 ## Training Fragment Injection Module
-The lightweight fragment injection module is the only part that requires training in *f*-RAG.<br>
+The lightweight fragment injection module is the only part that requires training in $f$-RAG.<br>
 We provide the [data](https://docs.google.com/uc?export=download&id=1zWM5WY0mQEFUB0xIg4D7Ba_e4oifR2i7) to train the model and evaluate the results.
 Download and place the `data` folder in this directory.<br>

 To train the module from scratch, first run the following command to preprocess the data: